anvu03/springboard/README.md

 - Password hashing with ASP.NET Core Identity's PasswordHasher
 - Login with either username or email

+> **Important:** The current implementation uses in-memory fake repositories for demonstration purposes.
+For production use, you should implement proper persistent repositories (e.g., using Entity Framework Core or another ORM/database technology of your choice).
+See the Customization section for guidance on implementing your own repositories.

 ## 🛡️ Exception Handling

 The application uses a domain exception hierarchy for business rule violations: